zineland/zine/README.md

 # you can customize your footer here
 footer-template = "templates/footer.html"

+# You can customize some markdown styles in this section.
+# All of those elements are optional.
+[markdown]
+# enable the code highlighting. default is true
+highlight_code = true
+# custom highligh theme
+highlight_theme = "ayu-light"

 # Issue 1
 [[issue]]
 # the slug of this issue: https://your-domain.com/s1